 Investigators new to the institution and working with live vertebrate animals are encouraged to attend an introductory orientation with the Animal Welfare Program.
 This orientation will provide the PI with information regarding the functioning of WSU IACUC, processes, and policies.
 This is a friendly and cordial introduction to the IACUC and is an opportune time to have all your questions regarding the process answered.
 The new PI orientation is scheduled at the convenience of the PI and is conducted over Zoom.

 New animal manager training

 New animal managers are strongly encouraged to complete the online training for understanding the functions and responsibilities of their position.
-To access the online Animal Manager Training, log into MyResearch and hover the mouse over “Training”, then click on “Available training”.
-Contact the Animal Welfare Program if you have any questions or issues.
+To access the online Animal Manager Training, log into MyResearch and go to Training > Available training.
+Please contact the Animal Welfare Program if you have any questions or issues.

 Compassion fatigue training for caregivers

 Animal Caregiver Training (ACT) is available for all animal caregivers.
 This training is essential to understand the cumulative toll that this role takes on individuals who care for animals.
 This information sheet provides the overview.
 You are strongly encouraged to read Dr. Phyllis Erdman’s Compassion Fatigue training presentation, which addresses issues surrounding care-giving for animals in teaching and research settings.
 If you experience any of the feelings described, please feel free to use the resources at the end of the presentation.

 If you do not see listed a training program that is required by your lab, please contact the Animal Welfare Program with your requirements.
 Other types of training can be provided if specific labs require it.
 If you have a need that is not being currently addressed in any of the programs offered, please contact the Animal Welfare Program or OCV.